sapanz/odoo/addons/wowl/doc/testing.md

   and mount it to the `target` html element.
 This method is asynchronous, and returns the instance of the component

-- `makeTestEnv(params?: Params)`: create a test environment.
+- `makeTestEnv(params?: Params)`: create asynchronously a test environment.
 By default, a test environment has no service, components or browser access.
 It can be optionally customized with the `params` argument: